asdstory/Single_Particle_Analysis/20190429Krios_PnuC_C8_xxx.md

 Use parallel disc I/O?
 Yes

-Number of pooled particles: 3
+Number of pooled particles: 30

 Pre-read all particles into RAM?
 No

-Copy particles to scratch directory: /lscratch/$SLURM_JOB_ID
+Copy particles to scratch directory: /scratch/nvme-ssd/

 Combine iterations through disc?
 No

 Use GPU accelerations?
 Yes

+Which GPUs to use: 0:1:2

 ## Running

-Number of MPI procs: 15
+Number of MPI procs: 7

-Number of threads: 1
+Number of threads: 3

 Submit to queue?
-Yes

-Queue name: gpu

-Queue submit command: sbatch

-Walltime: 1-00:00:00

-Memory Per Thread: 8g

-Gres: lscratch:200, gpu:v100x:4

-Addl (ex4) SBATCH Directives: -N 5 --ntasks-per-node=3

-Standard submission script: /usr/local/apps/RELION/templates/common.sh

-Minimum dedicated cores per node: 1
+No

-# Step30 - MaskCreate /Job071
+# Step67 - Post-processing/job078/

 ## I/O

-Input 3D map: Refine3D/job067/run_class001.mrc

-## Mask

-Lowpass filter map (A): 15

-Initial binarisation threshold: 0.01 #Usually we start this parameter with 0.01, and then optimize around 0.01 by step of 0.002 to get best resolution.

-Extend binary map this many pixels: 5

-Add a soft-edge of this many pixels: 15

-## Running

-using CPUs.

-Number of threads: 16

-# Step25 - PostProcess /Job061

-## I/O

-One of the 2 unfiltered half-map: Refine3D/job067/run_half1_class001_unfil.mrc
+One of the 2 unfiltered half-maps: Refine3D/job077/run_half1_class001_unfil.mrc

-Solvent mask: MaskCreate/job071/mask.mrc
+Solvent mask: Refine3D/job041/mask.mrc

-Calibrated pixel size (A): 0.83
+Calibrated pixel size (A): 1.06

-## Sharpen
+## Sharpen:

+MTF of the detector (STAR):

 Estimate B-factor automatically?
 Yes